sunhwan/charmmdoc/source/images.rst

 update, any positive value may be used.
 When negative value was used, e.g., ``INBFRQ = -1``, all lists are updated when necessary (heuristic test).

-.. index:: keyword; cutim, keyworkd; imbrief, image; imall
+.. index:: keyword; cutim, keyword; imbrief, keyword; imall

 The :chm:`CUTIm` value gives the maximum allowable distance of any group to be included in the image atom lists.